MilesWJ/COMIC-APP/README.md

 # COMIC-APP
 A comic book recommendation app.
+This was my first attempt to learn and create something from scratch, so please excuse it's bareness.